 "Web Hits" shows how many pages on your website were visited by people who clicked through links in your messages, as long as you have set up AWeber's web analytics on your site.
 After clicking "Web Hits", you can simply scroll down beneath the graph to see which pages were visited most frequently.

-One way to quickly put this information to work for you is to create segments, allowing you to send broadcasts to specific groups of subscribers.
-The "Broadcast Summary" page allows you to quickly create these segments based on how subscribers interacted with your message.
+One way to this information to work for you is to create segments, allowing you to send broadcasts to specific groups of subscribers.
+The "Broadcast QuickStats Summary" page allows you to quickly see how well your broadcast performed.

-If you want to change whether or not your message is stored in your broadcast archive, you can do so by simply clicking the "ON/OFF" button next to the "Sharing / Social Media" section of the page.
+If you want to change whether or not your message is stored in your broadcast archive, you can do so by simply clicking the "ON/OFF" button next to the "Broadcast Archive Links" section of the page.

-At the bottom of the page, there are two last buttons.
+At the bottom of the page are the last last two buttons.
 To see the message you sent, simply click "Review Sent Message."
 To copy the message and resend it, click "Copy Message."